chkworks/VL.TheBigBang/README.md

 37. Algorithms

 ### Part V: The Origin of Life
-More chapters about object-oriented patching are currently in the making.
+More chapters about object-oriented patching are currently in the making.<br />
 Supporting me might speed things up!

 ## Supporters